-Under the terms of the serviced lease agreement between AQA and Universities New Zealand, Universities NZ will take all practicable steps to ensure that AQA offices are regularly cleaned, are hygienic and hazard free.
+Under the terms of the serviced lease agreement between AQA and Universities New Zealand - Te Pōkai Tara, Universities NZ will take all practicable steps to ensure that AQA offices are regularly cleaned, are hygienic and hazard free.
 Keyboards and telephones are professionally disinfected and cleaned regularly.

-- 1.2 Universities New Zealand requires that - two of its staff members are designated and trained as first aiders; - any accident or injury to any staff or visitors on the premises should be reported to a designated first aider as soon as possible; - specified staff members are designated Floor Warden and two Deputy Floor Wardens in case of emergency evacuation.
+Universities New Zealand - Te Pōkai Tara requires that:

+- two of its staff members are designated and trained as first aiders - any accident or injury to any staff or visitors on the premises should be reported to a designated first aider as soon as possible; - specified staff members are designated Floor Warden and two Deputy Floor Wardens in case of emergency evacuation.

-These provisions cover AQA as a lessee of Universities New Zealand.
+These provisions cover AQA as a lessee of Universities New Zealand - Te Pōkai Tara.

-1.3 AQA staff shall endeavour to ensure filing cabinets, book shelves, computer stations and other furniture are secured to prevent accidental injury to people working in areas used by AQA.
+AQA staff shall endeavour to ensure filing cabinets, bookshelves, computer stations and other furniture are secured to prevent accidental injury to people working in areas used by AQA.

-2. Fire, earthquake and other emergency
+Fire, earthquake and other emergency

-2.1 While within the premises at 142 Lambton Quay, AQA operates within the expectations of Universities New Zealand with respect to earthquake preparedness, fire safety and evacuation procedures, including regular evacuation drill under the scrutiny of Safety First NZ Ltd.
+While within the premises at 142 Lambton Quay, AQA operates within the expectations of Universities New Zealand - Te Pōkai Tara with respect to earthquake preparedness, fire safety and evacuation procedures, including regular evacuation drill under the scrutiny of Safety First NZ Ltd.

-2.2 All AQA work stations have a personal evacuation kit that includes emergency provisions.
+All AQA work stations have a personal evacuation kit, that includes emergency provisions, and are kept up to date.

-2.3 AQA conducts briefings for visitors new to the premises on appropriate earthquake response and evacuation procedures.
+AQA conducts briefings for visitors new to the premises on appropriate earthquake response and evacuation procedures.
 When responsible for off-site visits AQA endeavours to ensure groups are similarly briefed.
 This includes ensuring that audit Panel members are aware of health and safety requirements for the university (or other institution) that they are auditing or reviewing, including overseas institutions.

-2.4 If an AQA staff member is working on the premises outside of normal working hours and is the only person present, he or she is expected to take reasonable precautions to ensure that some other person is aware of this and able to advise emergency services or an AQA or Universities New Zealand staff member if necessary in a case of emergency.
+If an AQA staff member is working on the premises outside of normal working hours and is the only person present, they are expected to take reasonable precautions to ensure that some other person is aware of this and able to advise emergency services or an AQA or Universities New Zealand staff member if necessary, in a case of emergency.

-2.5 Universities New Zealand maintains a contacts list for all staff located on the premises.
+Universities New Zealand - Te Pōkai Tara maintains a contacts list for all staff located on the premises.
 AQA staff share contact information related to family and/or other individuals to be contacted in case of an emergency.
-AQA staff have and are listed as key contacts for Universities New Zealand in the event of an emergency.
+AQA staff have and are listed as key contacts for Universities New Zealand - Te Pōkai Tara in the event of an emergency.

-3. Personal wellbeing
+Personal wellbeing

-3.1 AQA endeavours to be a fair, caring and culturally respectful workplace, including flexibility of work hours where necessary to accommodate personal or whānau commitments, such as appointments or childcare.
+AQA endeavours to be a fair, caring and culturally respectful workplace, including flexibility of work hours where necessary to accommodate personal or whānau commitments, such as appointments or childcare.

-While staff normally work from AQA offices, or on site at a New Zealand university (for audit site visits and related activity), AQA ensures its electronic files are accessible off-site, enabling staff to work from home or elsewhere if necessary, whether for reasons of inaccessibility of the office due to (for example) transport disruption, fire, flooding or earthquake or whether because of unusual personal circumstances.
+While staff normally work from AQA offices, or on site at a New Zealand university (for audit site visits and related activity), AQA ensures its electronic files are accessible off-site, enabling staff to work from home or elsewhere, if necessary, whether for reasons of inaccessibility of the office due to (for example) transport disruption, fire, flooding or earthquake or whether because of unusual personal circumstances.

-AQA staff are alert to periods of peak workload or extensive work requirements out of normal office hours.
+AQA staff are alert to periods of peak workload or extensive work requirements out of normal office hours2.
 Ways of addressing these circumstances should be discussed ahead of time if possible.
 Potential approaches to mitigating or compensating for excessive workload include job-sharing between staff, time in lieu provision and temporary staff assistance.